Auditor independence: Real independence and perceived independence

 There are two important aspects to independence which must be distinguished from each other: independence in fact (real independence) and independence in appearance (perceived independence).
 Together, both forms are essential to achieve the goals of independence.
 Real independence refers to independence of the auditor, also known as independence of mind.
 More specifically, real independence concerns the state of mind an auditor is in, and how the auditor acts in/deals with a specific situation.
 An auditor who is independent 'in fact' has the ability to make independent decisions even if there is a perceived lack of independence present, or if the auditor is placed in a compromising position by company directors.
-Many difficulties lie in determining whether an auditor is truly independent, since it is impossible to observe and measure a person's mental attitude and personal integrity.
+A number of difficulties lie in determining whether an auditor is truly independent, since it is impossible to observe and measure a person's mental attitude and personal integrity.
 Similarly, an auditor's objectivity must be beyond question, but how can this be guaranteed and measurement, but appears independent too.
 If an auditor is in fact independent, but one or more factors suggest otherwise, this could potentially lead to the public concluding that the audit report does not represent a true and fair view.
 Independence in appearances also reduces the opportunity for an auditor to act otherwise than independently, which subsequently adds credibility to the audit report.